estan/mjc/README.md

 Building
 --------

+The compiler requires Java 7 and is built using Apache Ant.

 Type `ant` in the top-level directory.
-This will build the compiler, run the unit tests, and produce `mjc.jar`.
-See `ant -projecthelp` for the different available targets.
-Here's a hopefully up to date list:
+The default ANT target builds the compiler, runs the unit tests, and produces the compiler JAR file (`mjc.jar`).

-    Main targets:
-     clean    Delete all generated files
-     compile  Compile all sources
-     doc      Generate JavaDoc documentation in doc/
-     jar      Build compiler JAR file
-     report   Build report PDF file
-     submit   Submit TAR archive to TIGRIS
-     tar      Build compressed source-only TAR archive
-     test     Run the unit tests
-    Default target: jar

-The compiler requires Java 7.
+See `ant -projecthelp` for other available targets.

 Running
 -------